Zer0xTJ/GodotMattohaLobbySystem/README.md

 | AfterDespawnNode | Executes after despawning a node. |

-The following table describe the server side methods :
+The following table describe the server node methods :
 | Method              | Description                                              |
 ----------------------|----------------------------------------------------------|
 | SendUnhandledClientRpc | Send a custom method name RPC to client to execute, this will emmit "UnhandledRpc" signal on client node. |